Frequently Asked Questions

 How do the CSOs work together?

 CSOs are members of an online learning community and collaborate through discussions, blogs and assignments.
-Chief Science Officers also attend a leadership institute, cabinet meetings, meet ups, industry field trips and events.
+Chief Science Officers also attend annual Leadership Training Institutes, Cabinet Meetings, STEM events and meet ups in the community.
 Mentors work with groups of students to coordinate projects and support implementation of action planning.
-The International CSO Team plans opportunities for students to interact with one another on and offline!
+The CSO International Team plans opportunities for students to interact with one another on and offline!

 Why was the CSO program created?

-Dr. Jeremy Babendure created the CSO program to amplify student voice and create a pipeline of diverse STEM leaders.
-The program is designed to foster communication and collaboration with all stakeholders to enrich the school STEM culture for all students!
+Dr. Jeremy Babendure created the CSO program to amplify student voice and create a global network of diverse STEM leaders by placing them in conversations regarding current innovations.
+The program is designed to foster communication and collaboration with all stakeholders to enrich the STEM culture for all students!
 Partnerships with business and industry helps to build strong communities and increase career awareness.
-The global growth will broaden the impact as a CSO network worldwide.
+The growth will broaden the impact as a CSO network worldwide.

 Do CSOs serve on Student Government?